Exponential Law for Random Maps on Compact Manifolds: Random Maps

 Our main result is on the distribution of the first hitting and return times.
 For a set $B\subset M$ $\omega\in\Omega$ one defines the function

 This is the {\em hitting time function} on $M$ or the {\em return time function} when restricted to $B$ itself.
-We can now state our main result, here $\mu^\omega_B$ is the conditional measure of $\mu^\omega$ restricted to the set $B\subset M$.
+We can now state our main results, here $\mu^\omega_B$ is the conditional measure of $\mu^\omega$ restricted to the set $B\subset M$.
+First of all, under the previous assumption we obtain an exponential law for the distribution of hitting times.